yoyosource/YAPION/docs/examples/basics/Serialization.md

 @YAPIONSave
 public class Example {

-    // This will not be saves as it is 'static' private static int i = 0;
+    // This will not be saved as it is 'static' private static int i = 0;

-    // This will not be saves as it is 'transient' private transient long l = 0;
+    // This will not be saved as it is 'transient' private transient long l = 0;

     @YAPIONSave